 1 row in set

--- The data type of the key array is determined by the odd-positioned parameters, while the data type of the value array is determined by the even-positioned parameters.
+-- The data type of the key array is determined by the parameters with odd indices, and the data type of the value array is determined by the parameters with even indices.

 SELECT map(1,"a","b",1.8,"ccc",3);